dhruvmankame/Volunteer-System/README.md

 ## 🎯 Purpose

-This project was developed as the practical submission for the **Full Stack Development Internship** at NayePankh Foundation.

 The primary goal was to digitize and automate the volunteer onboarding process, moving away from manual entry and creating a centralized, secure database for the organization to easily manage their growing community of change-makers.

 ### ✨ Features Implemented (Including All Bonus Requirements)